 Hybrid musk : Developed in the first half of the 20th century by Reverend Pemberton as a fight back against the Hybrid tea trend, these roses are garden shrubs which mix happily with other plants

 Modern shrub : A wide grouping of 20th century roses

 Old-fashioned repeaters : the oldest group of repeat flowing shrub roses dating back some 200 years : bourbon, portland, & hybrid perpetuals

 Pimpinellifolia : Sometimes known as Scotch roses these roses were developed from the European species Rosa pimpinellifolia in the 19th century

 Polyantha : Smaller, perpetual-flowering roses developed in the late 19th and early 20th century , the fore-runners to the modern Floribundas.

 Rugosa : Dating back to the mid 19th century these roses were developed from the Oriental species Rosa rugosa.
 They are often recognisable by their somewhat crinkly leaves and coloured hips.

-Tea & older hybrid tea: Dating back to the early19th century these roses were also developed from the Oriental species and characterized by their distinctive ‘tea’ smell.
-They are the forerunners of the modern hybrid tea.
+Tea & older hybrid tea: Dating back to the early 19th century these roses were also developed from the Oriental species and characterised by their distinctive ‘tea’ smell.
+They are the forerunners of the modern Hybrid Tea.

-True old-fashioned : the oldest groups of once-flowering shrub roses dating several to many centuries : damask, alba, gallica, centifolia, moss.
+True old-fashioned : the oldest groups of once-flowering shrub roses dating several to many centuries : Damask, Alba, Gallica, Centifolia and Moss.